owjs3901/upload-release-assets/README.md

-# Upload github release assets
+# Upload github release asset

 A GitHub Action to upload assets to an existing release in your repository.